Cool Old Games

 What are the most popular German Card Games?

-Although this largely depends on where in Germany you live, Doppelkopf and Skat are both ubiquitously popular in Germany, and are played in just about every German city.
+Although this largely depends on where in the country you live, Doppelkopf and Skat are both ubiquitously popular, and are played in just about every German city.